ooni/spec/nettests/ts-039-echcheck.md

  to connect to (e.g. `google.com`)

 The default implementation will use the domain `example.org` as the `input`.

 # Test description

 Before performing the test, this experiment will resolve the given target URL and establish a TCP connection.
-It will then attempt three TLS handshakes - one with an ECH extension and the `public_name` (see: [ECH spec](https://datatracker.ietf.org/doc/html/draft-ietf-tls-esni-22#section-6.1-6)) of the `echconfig` for the domain in the OuterClientHello, secondly ECH with a different `public_name` than that advertised in the `public_name` field, finally a control handshake without an ECH extension present.
+It will then attempt three TLS handshakes - one with an ECH extension and the `public_name` (see: [ECH spec](https://datatracker.ietf.org/doc/html/draft-ietf-tls-esni-22#section-6.1-6)) of the `echconfig` for the domain in the `ClientHelloOuter`, secondly ECH with a different `public_name` than that advertised in the `public_name` field, finally a control handshake without an ECH extension present.

-The SNI used inside of the OuterClientHello can be distinguished by looking at the value of `outer_client_hello`.
+The SNI used inside of the `ClientHelloOuter` can be distinguished by looking at the value of `outer_server_name`.

-This experiment does not actually encrypt the Client Hello, but instead attempts a GREASE’d (Generate Random Extensions And Sustain Extensibility) ECH connection as per [draft-ietf-tls-esni-14](https://datatracker.ietf.org/doc/draft-ietf-tls-esni/).
+This experiment does not actually encrypt the Client Hello, but instead attempts a GREASE (Generate Random Extensions And Sustain Extensibility) ECH connection as per [draft-ietf-tls-esni-14](https://datatracker.ietf.org/doc/draft-ietf-tls-esni/).
 This entails placing mocked ECH extension with random values in the Client Hello.
-As passive network observers cannot tell a GREASE’d ECH connection apart from a regular one, this test helps detect if there is any interference to TLS handshakes that possess this field.
+As passive network observers cannot tell a GREASE ECH connection apart from a regular one, this test helps detect if there is any interference to TLS handshakes that possess this field.